MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 #### The Good

 With some protocols, it is quite obvious that they should only be available from management networks or jump servers.
-This is the case of the **[Remote Desktop Protocol (RDP)](#remote-desktop---user-mode-udp-in)** or **[Remote Event Log Management](#remote-event-log-management-rpc)**.
+This is the case with the **[Remote Desktop Protocol (RDP)](#remote-desktop---user-mode-udp-in)** or **[Remote Event Log Management](#remote-event-log-management-rpc)**.

 #### The Bad

-There are several protocols that should primarily be used for remote system management, but some organizations also used them for client traffic.
+Several protocols should primarily be used for remote system management, but some organizations also use them for client traffic.

 One such example is the **[Windows Remote Management (WinRM)](#windows-remote-management-http-in)** protocol.
 Contrary to its name, it can not only be used